Cutoff phenomenon for the asymmetric simple exclusion process and the biased card shuffling: Hydrodynamic limit

 Let $(\xi_N)_{N\geq 1}$ be a sequence of initial conditions and let $h(\xi_N)$ be the associated sequence of height functions.
 Observe that $(u_0^N(x):=\frac1{N} h(\xi_N)(xN), x\in [0,1])$ is $1$-Lipschitz so that it is tight in $\cC([0,1])$.

-\begin{lemma} For any choice of initial conditions, the sequence of processes $\rho^N$ and $u^N$ are $\bbC$-tight in $\bbD([0,\infty),\cM)$ and $\bbD([0,\infty),\cC([0,1]))$ respectively. \end{lemma} The proof of this lemma is postponed to Appendix \ref{Appendix:Tightness} as it relies on rather classical tools from the field of scaling limits of particle systems.
+\begin{lemma} For any choice of initial conditions, the sequence of processes $\rho^N$ and $u^N$ are $\bbC$-tight in $\bbD([0,\infty),\cM)$ and $\bbD([0,\infty),\cC([0,1]))$ respectively. \end{lemma} \begin{proof} The arguments are standard so we only give a sketch of proof.
+To prove tightness of $\rho^N$ it suffices to show that